TextInput#

 (str): The title of the widgetplaceholder

-(str): A placeholder string displayed when no value is entered.variant
+(str): A placeholder string displayed when no value is entered.size

 (Literal["filled", "outlined", "standard"]